OMP-IRD/hyfaa-scheduler/work_configurations/operational_niger_gsmap/README.md

 ## Get Niger configuration files

-Download and extract in this folder : https://drive.google.com/file/d/1drCTR7Wv_pcoukbUMRMhpWaZZAdsZwSA/view?usp=sharing
+Download and extract in this folder (new from 2021/03/18) : https://drive.google.com/file/d/1l_uVyPicZAibbKxZA4N0nhFECew4MCs9/view?usp=sharing

 ## Start with an existing forcing database (GSMAP forcing data up to 2021/02/16, to avoid long download at init)